jonastheis/glitch/week2/README.md

 ## How to Run

 Same as week1.
-More info can be found in the local README.md file inside `gpu-cache` [directory](https://github.com/jonastheis/glitch/blob/master/week2/playground/README.md).
+More info can be found in the local [README.md](./gpu-cache/README.md) file inside `gpu-cache` [directory](./gpu-cache/).

 ## Counters and Cache line size prediction

-For all experiment, a single point is drawn using `glDrawArrays(GL_POINTS, 0, 1);`.
+For all experiments, a single point is drawn using `glDrawArrays(GL_POINTS, 0, 1);`.
 All memory reads are issued from the vertex shader and the fragment shader only outputs a constant value, as suggested in the paper.

 For both caches, the essential information needed is the number of total requests and misses (hence, the hits can be concluded trivially).
 Having this pair of information, the same approach explained in the paper can be used to infer the cache size (nesting two loops and finding the upper bound of the inner loop where the 1/2 ratio breaks).
 Therefore, we specifically mention how these value (total requests and misses) can be obtained for each cache using AMD counters.